mechatroner/sublime_rainbow_csv/README.md

 Simple dialect completely ignores double quotes: i.e. separators can not be escaped in double quoted fields

 #### Rainbow CSV: Enable Standard
-Same as the _Enable Simple_ command, but separators CAN be escaped in double quoted fields.
+Same as the _Enable Simple_ command, but separators can be escaped in double quoted fields.

 #### Rainbow CSV: CSVLint
 The linter checks the following: